MannanGosrani/predixion-assignment/README.md

-Here is your **README.md** in perfect Markdown format — **you can directly paste this entire content into the GitHub editor** you showed in the screenshot.

----

 # Conversational Insights — Debt Collection Call Analysis

 A full-stack application that analyzes call transcripts (single or batch CSV) and returns structured insights such as customer intent, sentiment, action required, and a concise summary.